openhwgroup/programs/program/Project Descriptions and Plans/CV32E40Pv2/Project_Launch_for_CV32E40Pv2_Nov_22_2021.md

 ## Plan toward PA gate
 When are the planned milestones?
-* PA – Plan approved – a fully detailed project plan and an agreed requirements specification as component of the User Manual e/o Q4 2021
+* PA â€“ Plan approved â€“ a fully detailed project plan and an agreed requirements specification as component of the User Manual e/o Q4 2021

-* PF – Project Freeze – Code released, all project checklists completed , and project completed e/o Q2 2022
+* PF â€“ Project Freeze â€“ Code released, all project checklists completed , and project completed e/o Q2 2022

 ## Risk Register
-Avaibility of SW toolchain supporting all PULP instructions and PULP Zfinx Avaibility of ISS supporting all PULP instructions and PULP Zfinx Avaibility of OneSpin RISC-V app supporting Zfinx
+* Avaibility of SW toolchain supporting all PULP instructions and PULP Zfinx
+* Avaibility of ISS supporting all PULP instructions and PULP Zfinx
+* Avaibility of OneSpin RISC-V app supporting Zfinx